Why You Need Cruise Insurance

 Why Do You Need Cruise Insurance?

-Cruise lines are taking the threat of Covid infections seriously.
-While they follow strict social distancing protocols, being in closer quarters with fellow passengers increases the likelihood of virus transmission.
-Large cruise liners have an on-board medical center or similar health resources.
-Yet, even the most well-staffed and equipped cruise medical center cannot handle every medical emergency.
-As Kaiser Health News pointed out, while there are regulations that dictate how cruise liners provide medical care, many onboard medical centers have limited hours of operation and may not be accessible in the evening.
+While large cruise liners have an on-board medical center or similar health resources, even the most well-staffed and equipped cruise medical center cannot handle every medical emergency.
+While there are regulations that dictate how cruise liners provide medical care, many onboard medical centers have limited hours of operation and may not be accessible in the evening.

 In addition, the doctors that staff these medical centers may only be versed in general medical care, and not specialized treatment.
 If a serious illness or injury takes place, these professionals may only be able to stabilize the patient and not provide full treatment.